 Continuing Education Activity

 Thrombin is a topical hemostatic agent used to control and minimize blood loss during surgical procedures, is utilized in conjunction or as an alternative to standard surgical techniques.
-There are three thrombin-based products approved by the Federal Drug Administration for topical use, and these are recombinant thrombin, human thrombin, and bovine thrombin.
+The Federal Drug Administration has approved three thrombin-based products: recombinant thrombin, human thrombin, and bovine thrombin.
 This activity provides a highlight and discusses critical elements about this drug and how this information can be useful for the medical team involved in the peri- and post-operative care of the patient.

 - Identify the indications for thrombin use.